 I find the easiest way to do this is to trim off the pointy tip of the corn, and position it on the bottom of a large bowl slightly tilted towards you.
 While holding firmly at the stem end, carefully run the knife down the cob, slicing away from you towards the bowl.
 The kernels will fall into the bowl.
 Twist the cob and continue slicing until all the kernels are removed from the cob.

-Fill the jars loosely with raw kernels, leaving a 1-inch headspace.
+Place the canning funnel on the jar and fill the jars loosely with raw kernels, leaving about 1 1/4 inch headspace.
 Don’t shake, press down, or compress the corn.
-You want the individual kernels to be free to move around when processed in the canner.
-Add salt, if desired for flavor.
+Corn contains a lot of starch and tends to swell during processing.
+You want the individual kernels to be free to move around and expand when processed in the canner.

-Run the bubble popper through the jars to remove air bubbles, clean the rims, cover, and place the jars into the pressure canner.
+Place the lid on the canner, and lock it.
+Bring the canner to a boil over medium-high heat.
 Process the jars according to the instructions for your canner for the proper times indicated below.

 Let the canner cool, remove the jars, and let them cool completely.
 Wash the jars with soapy water, label, date, and store the jars of canned corn in a cool location.
 Use within 12-18 months.

-To use, empty the jar into a saucepan and heat on the stove.
+To use, empty the jar into a saucepan and heat on the stove for about 10 minutes.
 Adjust seasonings to taste and serve.
 Or drain and add to your favorite recipes.
 Here are a few to try: